Agricultural Chemical Collection

 The Edwards Aquifer Conservancy, in partnership with the Edwards Aquifer Authority (EAA), is hosting its inaugural Agricultural Chemical Collection event.
 Farmers, ranchers, and landowners can dispose of their old, outdated, unused agricultural chemicals during this one-day event that is free of charge and completely confidential.
 The EAA's missions is to manage, enhance and protect the Edwards Aquifer system and this event is a crucial part of its mandate.
 Programs like these allow us to reduce the risk of contamination to the aquifer by eliminating the amount of unused, improperly stored agricultural chemicals that can potentially seep into our groundwater supply through conduits such as surface level cracks, crevices, and sinkholes and/or abandoned or poorly maintained groundwater wells.
 Such an event also provides a vehicle for members of the region, reliant upon the Edwards Aquifer for their way of life, to come together and actively participate in the protection of the aquifer at no cost to them.
 The overarching impact of this event is the potential to protect the water quality for the more than 2 million people of South Texas who rely on the Edwards Aquifer.

 Saturday, December 2, 2017 From 8 am to 12 pm

 |Outdated, discontinued, unwanted:

-All levels of sponsorship include recognition on radio and flyers as well as day of signage.
+Levels of sponsorship include recognition on flyers as well as day of signage.
 A $10,000 sponsorship also includes acknowledgment on website: https://www.eaconservancy.org/our-partners.
 A $20,000 sponsorship will receive naming rights for the event in addition to everything previously listed.